DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 ## 9. Setup Repositories
 ### 1. Build jade-data-repo
 Find more detailed instructions on the [main readme](https://github.com/DataBiosphere/jade-data-repo).
 You can build the repo and then test to make sure it's working as expceted with the following commands.
-* You may need to add environmental variables (where 'zzz' is your initials or the environment (i.e. 'dev')):
+* You may need to add environmental variables (where "zzz" is your initials or the environment (i.e. "dev")):
 ```
 export VAULT_ADDR=https://clotho.broadinstitute.org:8200
 export PROXY_URL=https://jade-zzz.datarepo-dev.broadinstitute.org